sambanova/ai-starter-kit/fine_tuning_sql/README.md

 This Starter Kit is an example of LLM fine-tuning process leveraging SambaStudio platform, this workflow shows how to fine-tune an SQL model for Question-Answering purpose, enhancing SQL generation tasks performance.
 The Kit includes:

 - A Jupyter Notebook for downloading pre-training and fine-tuning SQL datasets
-- A detailed guide for generating the training files
+- A detailed in Notebook guide for generating the training files
 - A Notebook for quality control and evaluation of the generated training files
 - A guide on uploading datasets and fine-tuning a model of choice using the SambaStudio graphical user interface
 - A Notebook for performing inference with the trained model